This page is sponsored by:

 later years

 In the early 1970s, Danton turned to directing; his first effort was the vampire flick Deathmaster (1972; with Robert Quarry).
-As his career as a director took off, Danton quit acting.
+As his career as a director took off, Danton quit acting in 1977.
 He moved on to direct many episodes of popular TV series, including Quincy, The Incredible Hulk (with Lou Ferrigno), and Cagney & Lacey.
-In addition, Danton wrote scripts and occasionally served as producer.
-Danton and Julie Adams were married for more than 25 years and had two sons before calling it quits in 1981.
-Sadly, a decade later he passed away on February 11, 1992, from a kidney ailment.
+In addition, he wrote scripts and occasionally served as producer.
+Danton and Julie Adams were married for nearly 20 years and had two sons before separating in 1970s.
+Sadly, he passed away on February 11, 1992, at age 60 from a kidney ailment.
+He was survived by his sons Steve and Mitchell.

 filmography